 - a.
 Indigenous Substitution mainly deals with development, prototyping, testing, evaluation and clearance of an Airborne Stores/TTGE as a replacement of the existing Airborne Stores/TTGE procured from foreign sources. - b.
-Substitution of an indigenously developed Airborne Store with another indigenous Airborne Store shall be treated as an ab-initio development and handled in accordance with the procedure provisions given in Part-2, Chapter 1 on ab-initio developed Airborne Stores. - c.
+Substitution of an indigenously ab-initio developed Airborne Store with another indigenous Airborne Store shall be treated as an ab-initio development and handled in accordance with the procedure provisions given in Part-2, Chapter 1 on ab-initio developed Airborne Stores. - c.
 For the purpose of indigenous substitution, subassemblies also shall be treated as an Airborne Store and shall be handled using these procedure provisions. - d.
 Indigenisation of complete Air Systems shall be treated as an ab-initio development and handled in accordance with the provisions provided in Part-2, Chapter 1.

-12.2 GENERAL PROVISIONS
+12.2 General Provisions

 - a.
 Indigenous substitution process should ensure that functionality, safety, and reliability of the indigenized Airborne Store is adequately verified and validated according to the airworthiness standards applicable. - b.
+Use of COTS elements and Standard parts not only significantly reduces the developmental efforts but also provides many benefits during the life cycle of air systems and airborne stores.
+When such non -developmental items are used, due considerations shall be taken by all the relevant stakeholders so as to ensure that these elements / parts do not impact the technical and operational airworthiness. - c.
 On obtaining necessary approvals, indigenized item has to be listed as an alternate item in the Standard of Preparation (SOP) of the Air System/Airborne Store on which the indigenized store has to be used.